grpc/proposal/A36-xds-for-servers.md

 The xDS-returned Listener must have an [`address`][Listener.address] that matches the listening address provided.
 The Listener's `address` would be a TCP `SocketAddress` with matching `address` and `port_value`.
 The XdsClient must NACK the resource if the address does not match.
+The xDS client must also NACK the resource if `Listener.listener_filters` is non-empty.

-Although `Filter`s will not be observed initially, the `FilterChain` contains data that may be used.
+Although `FilterChain.filters`s will not be observed initially, the `FilterChain` contains data that may be used like TLS configuration in `transport_socket`.
 When looking for a FilterChain, the standard matching logic must be used.
 Each `filter_chain_match` of the repeated [`filter_chains`][Listener.filter_chains] should be checked for the specific connection and if none match, the `default_filter_chain` must be used.
 The following is a snippet of [all current fields of FilterChainMatch][FilterChainMatch], and if they will be handled specially: